 This is the second part of what I got up to in Kibale, Uganda.
 Part 1 contains tonnes of information about Chimpanzee Trekking and a wonderful encounter with an impressive chimp named Ssebo.

-In the afternoon our guide, Hassan, offers us the chance to do a birdwatching walk in the nearby Bigodi swamp, but after three busy days including a full day of wildlife viewing in Murchison Falls, we decide to take the afternoon off and go for a stroll near our hotel instead.
+In the afternoon our guide, Hassan, offers us the chance to do a birdwatching walk in the nearby Bigodi swamp, or a cultural walk in Bigodi village, but after three busy days including a full day of wildlife viewing in Murchison Falls, we decide to take the afternoon off and go for a stroll near our hotel instead.
 We’re staying at the Crater Safari lodge, which as the name suggests, looks out over another crater lake – the Lake Nyinabulitwa.
 We set off to see if we can walk at least part of the way round it, and check out the view of the hotel from the other side.

 An orange dirt track slopes gently upwards away from the hotel, skirting the edge of the lake.
 To our right, vivid green banana and palm trees fringe the crater lake, to our left is a rolling patchwork of small homesteads, simple lean-to houses and terraces planted with potatoes, bananas and tea.

 Curious children come running to say hello.
 We stop and chat to them; their English isn’t great, but we learn that these two are twins and their names are Rachel and Rebecca.

 We didn’t get these guys’ names, but they were able to tell us their ages: ten, nine and four.
 Don’t you just love those sunglasses?!
 They asked us for sweets, or pens, but we had nothing in our pockets at all, so as usual I just took their photo, and showed it to them, which they thought was hilarious.